 While there’s no guarantee, if you’re planning a beach vacation and looking for Caribbean islands not affected by seaweed and Caribbean beaches without seaweed, here are some destinations to consider:

-Check prices at Silversands Grenada, the newest luxury hotel on Grand Anse Beach, Grenada.
+Check availability and prices at Spice Island Beach Resort, a luxury hotel on Grand Anse Beach, on Booking.com.

-Check availability and prices at Radisson Grenada Beach Resort, the best mid-range hotel on Grand Anse Beach, Grenada.
+Check availability and prices at Radisson Grenada Beach Resort, the best mid-range hotel on Grand Anse Beach, Grenada on Booking.com.

-Check prices at the Siesta Hotel, a budget hotel near Grand Anse Beach Grenada.
+Check availability and prices at the Siesta Hotel, a budget hotel near Grand Anse Beach, on Booking.com.

 🌟 Disclaimer: Sargassum seaweed conditions can change quickly due to prevailing winds, ocean currents, tides and other factors.
-It’s impossible to predict with any accuracy where seaweed with land.
-We take no responsibility for decisions made based on probabilities.
-Please confirm with your destination before booking.
+It’s impossible to predict with any accuracy where seaweed will land.
+We take no responsibility for decisions made based on probabilities so be sure to verify with your hotel before booking.

 2. Morne Rouge Beach on Grenada

 It’s especially popular with families as the waters are very calm for swimming.
-Morne Rouge is a great option if you’re looking for a Caribbean beach without seaweed that’s family-friendly.
+Morne Rouge is a great option if you’re looking for a family-friendly Caribbean beach without seaweed.

 3. Grace Bay Beach in Providenciales, Turks and Caicos